wilki2021/tssbutil/README.md

 redundant input usage) and then walks forward by 10 years for a single year (the *validation* year).

-Then the output of 'stage1.txt' is examined to determine which models performed best in the out-of-sample period (i.e. the *validation* year).
+Then the output of `stage1.txt` is examined to determine which models performed best in the out-of-sample period (i.e. the *validation* year).
 The two best 2-input models are input into `stage2.txt`, the "outer" walk-forward loop, where they are run independently as will as inputs into two different COMMITTEEs.
-Then 'stage2.txt' trains an one 11 year period (the original training set plus the validation year) and tests one walk-forward period (the *test* year).
-The performance in the *test* year should be an unbiased estimate of future performance of this model.
+Then `stage2.txt` trains an one 11 year period (the original training set plus the validation year) and tests one walk-forward period (the *test* year).
+The performance in the *test* year *should* be an unbiased estimate of future performance of this model.

-This process is repeated once per year between <year-start> and <year-end>
-specified on the command-line.
+This process is repeated once per year between `<year-start>` and `<year-end>` specified on the command-line.
 The example outputs a .csv file `perf.csv` with long profit factor improvement ratios for the out-of-sample periods of each model and committee from `stage2.txt`.
 Note that by convention,